netdisco/netdisco-docker/README.md

     COMMITTISH=HEAD docker buildx bake

 Replace `HEAD` with the Git reference you wish to build from the [Netdisco repository](https://github.com/netdisco/netdisco); the name of a branch works well.
+You can also add `NETDISCO_GIT_URL` to point to any other online repo, or a local folder.

 This default target rebuilds only "netdisco-backend" and "netdisco-web".
 You can use the `standalone` target to rebuild with "netdisco-postgresql", or the `all` target to rebuild with both "netdisco-postgresql" and "netdisco-postgresql-13".